 Article 9 – Ventilation

-- All habitable rooms must have adequate ventilation, maintained in good repair and working order.
+- The minimum standard for all habitable rooms is to have adequate ventilation, maintained in good repair and working order.
 Kitchens and bathrooms must be provided with adequate ventilation for the removal of water vapour to the external

 Article 10 – Lighting